Industry Insights

 How reliable is AI image detection?
 Its reliability is constantly decreasing.
 As AI models improve, detectors become less effective and more prone to errors.

-How can I prove a photo is not AI-generated?
-The most robust method is to use a system that creates a C2PA-compliant provenance record at the time of capture, providing a verifiable "birth certificate" for your image.
+How can I prove a photo is not AI generated?
+The best method is to use a system that creates a C2PA compliant provenance record at the time of capture, providing a verifiable "birth certificate" for your image.

 What is C2PA in simple terms?
 C2PA is the leading industry standard for content provenance.
 It provides a secure, tamper-evident "nutrition label" for digital content that shows its origin and history.